-Q I want to give my exam-prep child a tonic.
-Does it improve concentration?
+Q I want to give my child, who's preparing for exams, a herbal tonic.
+Will it improve concentration?

 Detailed Answer

-A student's drop in concentration comes from things like qi and blood deficiency (consumed by long hours of study), kidney-qi deficiency (insufficient brain blood flow), and a weak digestive system (poor nutrient absorption from irregular meals).
-Strengthening the digestive system and replenishing kidney qi with a tonic improves blood flow to the brain, often raising concentration and memory together.
+Reduced concentration in students preparing for exams can come from combined Qi-Blood deficiency (depleted by long study hours), Kidney Qi deficiency (reduced cerebral blood flow), or spleen-stomach weakness (poor nutrient absorption from irregular meals).
+Strengthening the spleen-stomach and replenishing Kidney Qi with a tonic often improves blood flow to the brain, raising concentration and memory together.
 Immune strengthening also reduces minor illnesses during the exam period.

-At Dongjedang Korean Medicine Clinic, when prescribing a tonic for exam-prep students we add herbs that help concentration and memory—such as acorus (seokchangpo), polygala (wonji), and poria with hostwood (baekboksin)—to the base tonic.
-Starting 2–3 months before an important exam is effective.
+At Dongjedang Korean Medicine Clinic, when prescribing tonics for exam-prep students, we add herbs like Acorus gramineus, Polygala tenuifolia, and Poria with sclerotium that help concentration and memory to the base tonic formula.
+Starting 2 to 3 months before an important exam is most effective.

 Related FAQs